paulproteus/hackbright-django/docs/howto.rst

 Things to know about how this works
 -----------------------------------

+* Remember, the purpose of your document is to provide useful feedback to the Django documentation team.
+Therefore, share anything that seems relevant.
+Things to consider writing about: parts of the tutorial you liked, parts that were unclear, how long each section took you, what your background is, and so on.

 * index.rst has a "glob" parameter, so any files are automatically included.

 * The choice of ``====`` and ``----`` doesn't actually matter, but you have to be consistent.
 See http://sphinx-doc.org/rest.html#sections for more information.